 The key ‘take away’ is to appoint the relevant experts, not only in their own jurisdictions but who have experience dealing with international matters too, ensure that they are willing to adopt a collaborative approach with the other professionals involved, and above all, try to keep it straightforward.

-If there is anything you want to discuss or if you require any further assistance relating to the issues raised, please contact our Family law team.
+If there is anything you want to discuss or if you require any further assistance relating to the issues raised, please contact our family law solicitors.